Download the 2024 DORA Report!

 Practicing trunk-based development requires in turn that developers understand how to break their work up into small batches.
 This is a significant change for developers who aren’t used to working in this way.

-Analysis of DevOps Research and Assessment (DORA) data from 2016 (PDF) and 2017 (PDF) shows that teams achieve higher levels of software delivery and operational performance (delivery speed, stability, and availability) if they follow these practices:
+Analysis of DORA data from 2016 (PDF) and 2017 (PDF) shows that teams achieve higher levels of software delivery and operational performance (delivery speed, stability, and availability) if they follow these practices:

 • Have three or fewer active branches in the application’s code repository.